developerdeepak25/MERN_pinterest_clone/README.md

 # MERN Pinterest Clone

-This is a Pinterest Clone with various features of it which u can see your self.
+This is a Pinterest Clone with various features of it, Which u can see your self.

 ## Project Setup - Locally